-Nothing good can come from contacting a debt collection company.
+It’s best to avoid speaking to a debt collection company on the phone.
 And making payments on the debt will reset the clock.
-So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the debt, especially if it’s new, and you’re certain that it’s legit.
+As a result, it could harm your credit rather than improve it.
+However, sometimes it’s better just to pay the debt, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like EOS CCA for millions of clients nationwide.
+The most effective way to deal with EOS CCA is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like EOS CCA on behalf of their clients.

 And they may be able to help you too.

 Will EOS CCA sue me or garnish my wages?

 In their attempt to collect an unpaid debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the EOS CCA debt with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the EOS CCA debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with EOS CCA again.